mroberts1/BOOTSTRA.386/floppy/index.md

 Orion calmly sooths, "Alright good.
 Everyone hold the hand of the person next to you.
 We together form a rectangular portal around this office table into the world of tomorrow.
 Now, close your eyes."

-Grace responds, "Ok, Eyes closed."
+Grace responds, "OK, Eyes closed."

 Orion says "You look around."